 Policy delinquency wherein the policyholder failed to pay premiums on time, causing the policy to lapse.
-“The main reason a company will deny a death benefit is because coverage is not in force on an individual upon which the claim is made,” says Jack Dolan, spokesman for the American Council of Life Insurers, a Washington, D.C.-based trade organization.
+“The main reason a company will deny a death benefit is because coverage is not in force on an individual upon which the claim is made,” said Jack Dolan, spokesman for the American Council of Life Insurers, a Washington, D.C.-based trade organization.
 “Sometimes people let their policies expire and don’t inform their beneficiaries of the lapsed coverage.”

 Material misrepresentation on the initial life insurance application.
 Whether a heart murmur, a history of smoking or information around weight, untrue statements on an insurance application jeopardize the entire policy.

-“In life insurance, the two things that affect pricing are your health and age,” says the consumer organization’s Bridgeland.
+“In life insurance, the two things that affect pricing are your health and age,” said the consumer organization’s Bridgeland.
 “If he said he was 40 instead of 45 on the application, they may not cancel the policy, but they may subtract the additional premium due from the benefit amount.”